tangrams/lights-cameras-demo/README.md

 # lights-cameras-demo
-A demo showing light and camera types and manipulations
+A demo of Tangram's light and camera types, and their manipulations